skhasibo/skhasibo.github.io/_publications/2026-ion-binding-site-atp7b.md

 ---
-title: "Mechanistic Insights into Cu(I) Binding and Uptake in the Transmembrane Domain of ATP7B: A Multiscale Simulation Study"
+title: "Mechanistic Insights of Copper Binding and Uptake in the Transmembrane Domain of ATP7B: A Multiscale Simulation Study"
 collection: publications
 category: in_prep
 permalink: /publication/atp7b-binding-site